HydraCG/Specifications/README.md

 To participate in the development of this specification please join the [Hydra W3C Community Group][3].

-More information about Hydra is available at: http://www.markus-lanthaler.com/hydra
+More information about Hydra is currently available at: http://www.markus-lanthaler.com/hydra